Parallel and External-Memory Construction of Minimal Perfect Hash Functions with PTHash: A General Construction

 \section{A General Construction}

-In this section, we present a general construction algorithm for {\pth}, based on few abstract steps, that is suitable for both parallel and external-memory settings.
-While the focus of this section is on the algorithm rather than on the specific implementation, Section~\ref{sec:impl} will detail how the proposed construction can be easily implemented to support multi-threading, in either internal or external memory.
-Refer to the bottom part of Table~\ref{tab:notation} for the notation used to describe {\pth}.
+This section presents a general construction algorithm for {\pth}, based on a few abstract steps, that is suitable for both the parallel and external-memory settings.
+While the focus of this section is on the algorithm rather than on the specific implementation, Section~\ref{sec:impl} will detail how the proposed construction can be easily implemented in practice to support the different settings.

-In short, {\pth} maps the keys into non-uniform buckets and processes the buckets by falling size.
-For each bucket $i$, it searches for $k_i$ -- the \emph{pilot} of bucket $i$ -- an integer able of placing all the keys in the bucket to positions
+At a high level, the construction first hashes and maps the keys into non-uniform buckets, then processes the buckets in decreasing order of size: for each bucket, an integer $k_i$ -- the \emph{pilot} of the $i$-th bucket -- is determined so that all keys in the bucket can be placed without collisions to positions

-without collisions.
-Lastly, the collection of such pilots, one for each bucket, is materialized in a \emph{pilots table} (PT) and indicated with $P$ in Table~\ref{tab:notation}.
-This is what the MPHF data structure actually stores.
-In particular, the table is stored in \emph{compressed} format using a compressor supporting random access to $P[i]$ in $O(1)$ worst-case time.
+where $h$ is a random hash function\footnote{ To ensure independence between the hash codes, we would require \emph{two distinct} hash functions, one for the keys and one for the pilots.
+Here, we re-use the same function for simplicity. }.
+Lastly, the sequence of such pilots, one for each bucket, is materialized in a \emph{pilots table} (PT), indicated with $P$ throughout the paper.
+The table is stored in \emph{compressed} format using a compressor supporting random access to $P[i]$ in $O(1)$ worst-case time.

-Let us now consider how the pilots table is computed.
-Besides the input set $S$, the construction uses two parameters, $c > \log_2 e$ and $0 < \alpha \leq 1$, respectively affecting the number of buckets and the size of the search space (see also the bottom part of Table~\ref{tab:notation}).
-The general construction algorithm is composed of three steps, namely \emph{map}, \emph{merge}, and \emph{search}, followed by an encoding step that compresses the table as anticipated before.
+Besides the input set $S$, the construction employs two parameters, $c > \log_2(e)$ and $0 < \alpha < 1$, respectively affecting the number of buckets and the size of the search space -- refer to the bottom part of Table~\ref{tab:notation} for the notation used to describe {\pth}.
+The general construction algorithm is composed of three steps, namely \Call{Map}{}, \Call{Merge}{}, and \Call{Search}{}, followed by an \Call{Encode}{} step that compresses the table as anticipated before.
 These steps, explained in the following, are summarized in Alg.~\ref{alg:framework}.